opentensor/developer-docs/docs/learn/introduction.md

 # Introduction to Bittensor

-Welcome to Bittensor!
-This page will orient the reader with the major concepts and components, and provide the roadmap to developing in the Bittensor ecosystem.
+This page will orients the reader with the major concepts and components of Bittensor, and provide the roadmap to developing in the ecosystem.

 ## Components of the Bittensor platform